Experience World Cup

 Euro 2012 Betting Odds

 The 14th European Championship will take place beginning June 8th in Warsaw, Poland and will end on July 1st in Kiev, Ukraine.
 Defending European and world champions Spain are favorites, but three-time winners Germany are in second-place, followed by the Netherlands, England and France.
+Anticipation of this event is huge, and the event will receive global media attention.

 The following is a consensus of bookmakers predictions betting odds for Euro 2012: